AWESOME GAMES DONE QUICK 2024

 POKÉMON DIAMOND

-normally, Pokémon runs tend to be the kind of thing that just barely misses the list, whether it's because of their high length or the general way my taste in speedruns leans - i'm a sucker for flashy movement and crazy techniques, not math. the secret sauce that's always made Pokémon runs so enjoyable to catch live at GDQ events, though, is that the Pokémon community seems to be full of all of the funniest people at the marathon. those big long runs tend to leave plenty of time for layers of in-jokes to build up, and the games, by nature, lend themselves to lots of fun donations or interesting gimmicks.
+any% // run by Etchynormally, Pokémon runs tend to be the kind of thing that just barely misses the list, whether it's because of their high length or the general way my taste in speedruns leans; i'm a sucker for flashy movement and crazy techniques, not math. the secret sauce that's always made Pokémon runs so enjoyable to catch live at GDQ events, though, is that the Pokémon community seems to be full of all of the funniest people at the marathon. those big long runs tend to leave plenty of time for layers of in-jokes to build up, and the games, by nature, lend themselves to lots of fun donations or interesting gimmicks.
 Pokémon Diamond being on this list isn't really a surprise at all, it's just one of the first in the series to compress all those great traits into something i can recommend casually without any caveat of "this is gonna be a BIG chunk of your day". as a true Generation 4 veteran, i had a sneaking suspicion i knew how that estimate end up so low thanks to some of Sinnoh's most memorable glitches, but honestly, the entire run is a really engaging mix of RPG optimization, wild levels of RNG manipulation, and my new favorite donation quiz show, "Pokémon or prescription medicine". the additional glitch showcase at the end really highlights how deep some of that game knowledge can go, too, and calls to mind past examples of arbitrary code execution being used to pay homage to marathon history.

 SUPER MARIO BROS.
 WONDER

-one of the great joys of watching a GDQ marathon come together is the "that's gotta be in" game. the structure of the event lends itself to these kinds of things, to the point where recent events have had a whole second submission window specifically set aside for big releases that just barely miss the initial cutoff.
+any% // run by JankPickleone of the great joys of watching a GDQ marathon come together is the "that's gotta be in" game. the structure of the event lends itself to these kinds of things, to the point where recent events have had a whole second submission window specifically set aside for big releases that just barely miss the initial cutoff.
 2023 was an amazing year for video games, so there were lots of these potential candidates throughout the entire marathon, but i think one of the best of the bunch has to be Super Mario Bros.
-Wonder. of course 2D Mario has a long rich history as a speedgame, and the latest (perhaps greatest?) entry lives up to those lofty expectations. it's easy to see the absurdity of a two-controller overworld skip in the first ten minutes and worry that the game's already been driven into the ground by a few short tricks, but i think the magic of this run is that all these skips tend to dodge the easy parts of the game - all killer, no filler, as it were. combine that with a couch that looks like a Mario speedrunner hall of fame and an amazing new runner securing an astounding new personal best, and you have a pretty perfect blend of what makes watching these games so great.
+Wonder. of course 2D Mario has a long rich history as a speedgame, and the latest (perhaps greatest?) entry lives up to those lofty expectations. it's easy to see the absurdity of a two-controller overworld skip in the first ten minutes and worry that the game's already been driven into the ground by a few short tricks, but i think the magic of this run is that all these skips tend to dodge the easy parts of the game; all killer, no filler, as it were. combine that with a couch that looks like a Mario speedrunner hall of fame and an amazing new runner securing an astounding new personal best, and you have a pretty perfect blend of what makes watching these games so great.

 BALDUR'S GATE 3

-look, let me level with you - Baldur's Gate 3 was my latest great obsession right before AGDQ, with something like 130 hours poured in and every intention to do a second playthrough in the near-future. it's an amazing accomplishment in the medium and while i'm still sitting around wondering if i can capture its appeal in a way that's worthwhile to put on this very website, i can absolutely show off another amazing facet of it, which is what happens when you push all its robust systems to their limit in the pursuit of speed. in just 30 minutes, this run packs in so many unbelievable moments that left me equal parts impressed and breathless with laughter, to the point where i don't even want to give them away for anyone who's blissfully unaware. if you need to be sold on this in any capacity, i'll just say that before the run can even begin, you're already dealing with a Wizard who's been minmaxed into Strength to "jump like the Incredible Hulk", and this is probably one of the more mundane aspects of the route once you get into the wonderful, terrible things you can accomplish with dead bodies in this game. also, shout-outs to maeeeeee, who started speedrunning within the last half-year and has set multiple world records in Baldur's Gate 3 already, including on-site in the GDQ practice room. truly, an inspiration to me, someone who always fantasizes about maybe getting into speedrunning by the time the week is over.
+look, let me level with you; Baldur's Gate 3 was my latest great obsession right before AGDQ, with something like 130 hours poured in and every intention to do a second playthrough in the near-future. it's an amazing accomplishment in the medium and while i'm still sitting around wondering if i can capture its appeal in a way that's worthwhile to put on this very website, i can absolutely show off another amazing facet of it, which is what happens when you push all its robust systems to their limit in the pursuit of speed. in just 30 minutes, this run packs in so many unbelievable moments that left me equal parts impressed and breathless with laughter, to the point where i don't even want to give them away for anyone who's blissfully unaware. if you need to be sold on this in any capacity, i'll just say that before the run can even begin, you're already dealing with a Wizard who's been minmaxed into Strength to "jump like the Incredible Hulk", and this is probably one of the more mundane aspects of the route once you get into the wonderful, terrible things you can accomplish with dead bodies in this game. also, shout-outs to maeeeeee, who started speedrunning within the last half-year and has set multiple world records in Baldur's Gate 3 already, including on-site in the GDQ practice room. truly, an inspiration to me, someone who always fantasizes about maybe getting into speedrunning by the time the week is over.

 HONORABLE MENTIONS

-even with the addition of trying to point people towards other runs that might suit their tastes, AGDQ 2024 was so jam-packed with bangers that a few still haven't had an opportunity to come up naturally throughout the course of writing this. i think a major memorable highlight for a lot of people were the weird, niche back-up games that managed to see their main stage debuts thanks to how tightly managed the pace was. i already shouted out Aragami earlier, but you should also definitely check out Whiplash, the fever dream inheritor to the Gex legacy. another late-stage favorite wound up being Elden Ring with its narrow bid war victory - i don't have the type of brain that makes me want to play From Software games, but it's always a treat to see them broken apart so thoroughly, especially with Elden Ring's key strategy of "teleport so far the floor vanishes, try to make sure the boss falls faster than you".
+even with the addition of trying to point people towards other runs that might suit their tastes, AGDQ 2024 was so jam-packed with bangers that a few still haven't had an opportunity to come up naturally throughout the course of writing this. i think a major memorable highlight for a lot of people were the weird, niche back-up games that managed to see their main stage debuts thanks to how tightly managed the pace was. i already shouted out Aragami earlier, but you should also definitely check out Whiplash, the fever dream inheritor to the Gex legacy. another late-stage favorite wound up being Elden Ring with its narrow bid war victory; i don't have the type of brain that makes me want to play From Software games, but it's always a treat to see them broken apart so thoroughly, especially with Elden Ring's key strategy of "teleport so far the floor vanishes, try to make sure the boss falls faster than you".

 i think the most honorable and most mentionable of all games, though, is The Legend of Zelda: Tears of the Kingdom. this is a game i absolutely loved playing through casually, and given the heights that Breath of the Wild speedrunning hit, it was absolutely one of my most anticipated runs of the event. it has A+ commentary and absolutely fascinating execution that i would definitely say makes it a must-watch. what keeps it from the top ten list, then? well... good question. call it a gut feeling. maybe it's just a high saturation of speedrunning and/or Zelda content on the modern internet, but i think the any% route is pretty tried and true already. it's an amazing watch, but it's also just a pinch short for my tastes - i can see the potential to bust this game wide open in way more ways bubbling under the surface. i guess what i'm really saying is that, yes, you should absolutely watch this run, but i'm really hoping it's just a delicious appetizer for perhaps an 'all dungeons' main course at SGDQ? watch this space.